 When users search a data source, they might try typing different words to try to retrieve a particular column.
 This could be due to different groups in your organization using different terms for the same data.
 Or maybe your users just intuitively use different words when searching for that item.
 Using synonyms allows them to access the data even if the term they choose isn’t the same as the actual column name.

-If a synonym is more than one word, it must be enclosed in double quotes.
+If a synonym is more than one word, enclose it in double quotes.
 If you are using the Web interface, you would type:

-If you are using the model file, the list of synonyms must be enclosed in square brackets.
-For example:
+If you are using the model file, the list of synonyms must be enclosed in square brackets: